-One of the most important decisions you will make in preparation for your trek is what you bring to wear while on the trail.
-We hope for beautiful bluebird sunshine days for everyone who is on a trek, however Mother Nature sometimes has other plans.
+One of the most important decisions you will make in preparation for your trek is what you bring to wear while on the river.
+We hope for beautiful bluebird sunshine days for everyone who is on a trek however Mother Nature sometimes has other plans.
 If you are appropriately dressed you will stay as comfortable as possible in even the worst conditions.
 Below is some information and guidelines to support you when making decisions on your clothing selections.

-The 2018 Bikepacking Trek season from June to August is considered summer in the New River Gorge.
+The 2017 River Trek season from June to August is considered summer on the River.
 Always check weather forecasts prior to arrival and adjust as needed.

-Do not wear cotton items on the trek, such as socks, sweatshirts or blue jeans.
-Cotton holds water and wicks warmth away from your body.
+\Do not wear cotton items on the river, such as socks, sweatshirts or blue jeans.
+Cotton holds water and wicks warmth away from your body.\

-It is simple in the summer when the sun is out.
-The temperatures are warm so your main concern will be to protect yourself from the sun.
-A wicking t-shirt or jersey and a pair of nylon shorts is a good base layer.
+It is pretty simple in the summer when the sun is out.
+The temperatures are warm and so is the water so your main concern will be to protect yourself from the sun.
+Closed toed River sandals or old sneakers make ideal footwear.
+A bathing suit and a pair of nylon shorts is a good base layer.
 A long-sleeve synthetic shirt or light windbreaker is good to have in case of a sudden shower or temperature change.
-You will have room in your bags for your extra layer.
-A hat, sun block, sunglasses (must fit snugly), disposable camera and you're good to go.
+You will have room in your dry bag for your extra layer.
+A hat, sun block, sunglasses with retaining strap, disposable camera and you're good to go.